 As well as being developed as monotherapies, several NASH treatments are also being tested as combination therapies.
 For example, in one of the latest advancements in NASH research, a small phase 2b study showed that a combination therapy of Akero Therapeutics’ efruxifermin (EFX) and GLP-1 drugs – commonly used to treat diabetes and obesity – can reduce liver fat, boosting these drugs’ prospects for the treatment of NASH.
 EFX is an FGF21 agonist that has been engineered to mimic the biological activity of FGF21, which regulates multiple metabolic pathways and cellular processes.

-Madrigal Therapeutics’ THR-β agonist could be first treatment approved for NASH
+Madrigal Pharmaceuticals’ THR-β agonist could be first treatment approved for NASH

-Following Intercept’s withdrawal from the NASH race, Madrigal Therapeutics now looks the most likely to become the first company to have its NASH treatment approved in both the U.S. and EU.
+Following Intercept’s withdrawal from the NASH race, Madrigal Pharmaceuticals now looks the most likely to become the first company to have its NASH treatment approved in both the U.S. and EU.